MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

 - **This Windows device**: the passkey is saved locally on your Windows device, and protected by Windows Hello (biometrics and PIN)
 - **iPhone, iPad or Android device**: the passkey is stored on a phone or tablet, protected by the device's biometrics, if offered by the device.
 This option requires you to scan a QR code with your phone or tablet
-- **linked device**: the key is stored on a *linked* device, typically a phone or tablet, protected by the device's biometrics or a PIN.
+- **Linked device**: the key is stored on a *linked* device, typically a phone or tablet, protected by the device's biometrics or a PIN.
 This option is only supported for Android devices and requires the linked device to be connected via Bluetooth to the Windows device
 - **Security key**: the passkey is saved to a security key (FIDO2 key), protected by the key's biometrics, if offered by the key

   :::column-end:::